 To compare results from both groups, the men in the ASD group “scored significantly lower” in the Novelty-Seeking, Reward-Dependence, Self-Directedness and Cooperativeness categories; and scored “significantly higher” in the Harm Avoidance category.
 There was no difference in the scores for the Persistence and Self-Transcendence categories from either group.

-While teenage boys and young men with autism can experience the signs as descried on the Young Men’s Health webpage on ASD as well as those outlined in the questionnaire, older men can experience difficulties in marriage or romantic relationships besides the traits in the study.
+While teenage boys and young men with autism can experience the signs as described on the Young Men’s Health webpage on ASD as well as those outlined in the questionnaire, older men can experience difficulties in marriage or romantic relationships besides the traits in the study.
 Males with autism of all ages can experience all the signs and difficulties discussed throughout this blog post.
 If you yourself think you may have autism, you can take our free autism test for adults to see which traits you have.